ampproject/amphtml/extensions/amp-brid-player/amp-brid-player.md

 ##### data-playlist

 The Brid.tv playlist ID.
-Embed must either have video or playlist attribute.
+Embed must either have video or playlist or outstream attribute.

+##### data-outstream

+The Brid.tv outstream unit ID.

 ##### common attributes